Azathothas/Stars/README.md

 - [sayanarijit/xplr](https://github.com/sayanarijit/xplr) – A hackable, minimal, fast TUI file explorer
 - [scientiac/toss](https://github.com/scientiac/toss) – throw and catch style moving and copying program
 - [scullionw/dirstat-rs](https://github.com/scullionw/dirstat-rs) – (fastest?) disk usage cli, similar to windirstat.
+- [sectordistrict/intentrace](https://github.com/sectordistrict/intentrace) – intentrace is strace with intent, it goes all the way for you instead of half the way. intentrace is currently in beta
 - [segersniels/supdock](https://github.com/segersniels/supdock) – What's Up, Doc(ker)?
 A convenient way to interact with the docker daemon using prompts.
 - [serpent-os/tools](https://github.com/serpent-os/tools) – The home of moss (system state manager) and boulder (moss format build tool)
 - [shadow/shadow](https://github.com/shadow/shadow) – Shadow is a discrete-event network simulator that directly executes real application code, enabling you to simulate distributed systems with thousands of network-connected processes in realistic and scalable private network experiments using your laptop, desktop, or server running Linux.